About Us

 Develop Training

 The CTIP DoDI requires Component Heads to ensure new personnel (military and civilian) take CTIP training within their initial year of entry into DoD.
 The CTIP PMO provides terminal learning objectives (TLOs), guidelines, and procedures for trafficking awareness training for all DoD components.
-CTIP PMO developed several different training programs addressing the TLOs, including General Awareness, Investigative Professionals (law enforcement, criminal and DoDIG investigators), Acquisitions Professionals, Department of Defense Education Activity school personnel, and supplemental training for Legal Counsel.
-CTIP trainings provide an overview of TIP including, signs of trafficking, key policies and procedures, and reporting procedures.
+The CTIP PMO developed several different training programs addressing the TLOs, including General Awareness, General Awareness Refresher, Acquisitions Professionals, Investigative Professionals (law enforcement, criminal and DoDIG investigators), Department of Defense Education Activity school personnel, Judge Advocates and Legal Counsel, Chaplains, Healthcare Personnel, and Military Recruiters.
+The CTIP trainings provide an overview of TIP including, signs of trafficking, key policies and procedures, and reporting procedures.

 Develop Awareness Materials